Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Lieb-Robinson Bounds with Bounded Commutators

 \subsection{Introduction and Assumptions}

 One advantage of the method described in this paper is that if the Lieb-Robinson velocity is small, then the method becomes more accurate.
 One case in which this occurs is if the terms in the Hamiltonian have a small commutator with each other.
 This section considers the Lieb-Robinson velocity under such a small commutator assumption.
-Note that Trotter-Suzuki methods also improve in accuracy if the Hamiltonian terms have a small commutator, but many other time-simulation methods do not.
+Note that Trotter-Suzuki methods also improve in accuracy if the Hamiltonian terms have a small commutator~\cite{Childs2017}, but many other time-simulation methods do not.

-Bounds on the Lieb-Robinson velocity with bounded commutator were first considered in Ref.~\cite{premont2010lieb}.
+Bounds on the Lieb-Robinson velocity with bounded commutators were first considered in Ref.~\cite{premont2010lieb}.
 Our results generalize their work in several ways.
 The previous work considered strictly local Hamiltonians with a bound on the commutator of two terms (but without any bound on the norm of a term), but it was under the further assumption that the Hamiltonian was a sum of two different strictly local Hamiltonians $H=H_0+H_1$, such that $H_0$ and $H_1$ were each a sum of exactly commuting terms, with the commutator bound applying to the commutator of a term in $H_0$ with a term in $H_1$.
 We consider strictly local interactions with a bound on the commutator without any bound on the norm of a term, but without requiring the further assumption that the Hamiltonian can be decomposed as a sum of two exactly commuting Hamiltonians.
 Also, we do not require any bound on higher order commutators as was used in \cite{premont2010lieb}; however, we do find in some cases tighter bounds when we assume such higher order bounds.

 Additionally, we consider exponentially decaying interactions, rather than strictly local interactions.
 In this case, instead of giving a bound on the commutator of two terms, we find it necessary to give a bound on the norm of terms as well as the bound commutator.
 This is required to express the exponential decay appropriately.
-The exponential decay and commutator bounds that we consider are as follows: consider a Hamiltonian $H=\sum_X h_X$, where each $X$ represents some set of sites and the sum is over all possible subsets of the lattice.
-The $h_X$ are Hermitian operators obeying a commutator condition
+The exponential decay and commutator bounds that we consider are as follows: consider a Hamiltonian $H=\sum_X h_X$, where each $X$ represents some set of sites and each $h_X$ a Hermitian operator supported on $X$.
+The sum is over all possible subsets of the lattice.
+The terms $h_X$ obey a commutator condition that there exists $0 \le \eta \le 1$ such that for all $X$ and $Y$